 Ok, now we’re getting somewhere.
 What do we do next with all of these fabulous product ideas?
 Well, the idea is we begin to dive deeper and validate these ideas even further.
-I’m going to do that with the Jungle Scout Chrome Extension.
+I’m going to do that with Extension.

-In the example above you can see the results generated when I ran the Jungle Scout Chrome Extension on the keyword “plastic table covers”.
+In the example above you can see the results generated when I ran the extension on the keyword “plastic table covers”.